-The Department recognizes and respects the value of all human life and dignity without prejudice to anyone.
-Vesting patrol officers with the authority to use reasonable force and to protect the public welfare requires monitoring, evaluation and a careful balancing of all interests.
+The Pickaway County Sheriff's Office recognizes and respects the value of all human life and dignity without prejudice to anyone.
+Vesting deputies with the authority to use reasonable force and to protect the public welfare requires monitoring, evaluation, and a careful balancing of all interests.